Erotic sexual denial: Tease and denial

 Tease and denial is a situation where a person is stimulated until they are close to orgasm, then stimulation is stopped, keeping the person on the brink of orgasm.
 It is sometimes referred to as "edging".
-This is similar to orgasm control, but without the promise of orgasm at the end.

 If orgasm still occurs after removal of stimulation, it typically brings less pleasure than usual, and is considered a "ruined orgasm", as opposed to being a "denied orgasm" (which can sometimes lead to epididymal hypertension for both men and women).
-Alternatively (for men), the release of semen during the emission phase of ejaculation might be prevented by some sort of constriction ("blocked orgasm").
-Subjects might be repeatedly teased to the point of orgasm several times, but without actual orgasm, causing feelings of intense arousal and psychological need.

 Total denial

 The practice of total sexual denial usually includes total avoidance of genital stimulation to the penis or vulva.
 This often involves the use of a physical barrier or device, such as a chastity belt or cage.
 Chastity belts or similar locking devices are available for all genders.